stevleibelt/php_component_data_type/README.md

 # To Do

+* Cover existing unittest with validation of implemented interfaces
 * Add modulo to Numeric
 * Add locking (mark a value as read only)
 * Add Date type -> check [Joda Time](http://joda-time.sourceforge.net/)